mEyob/Word2Vec/text.md

 *context-counting* and *context-predicting* models.

 Context-counting models construct a word co-occurrence matrix from a context window in a given corpus.
 The underlying assumption is that similar words will appear in the same context, and hence their vector representations will be closer to each other.
 However, the size of raw co-occurrence matrices grows exponentially with the vocabulary.
-For this and other performance reasons, dimensionality reduction techniques such as \emph{Latent Semantic Indexing} are often used in context-counting models together with \emph{Weighting} techniques \cite{Manning:1999:FSN:311445,ARIS:ARIS1440380105}.
+For this and other performance reasons, dimensionality reduction techniques such as Latent Semantic Indexing are often used in context-counting models together with *Weighting* techniques (Manning, 1999).

 On the other hand, context-predicting models approach the word embedding problem as a supervised learning task, which tries to predict the vector embedding of a target word directly from the context.
 That is, given the embedding of other words in the context it learns the embedding of the target word (or vise versa) (Bengio, 2003 and Mikolov, 2013).
 Baroni et al. conducted an extensive comparison between count and predictive models in (Marcobaroni, 2014)